 The SSW DEI plan has been integral to the 5-year vision and goals that the faculty has set for the School.
-The SSW 2017 - 2021 Strategic Plan includes an explicit DEI goal, "Build and sustain a school community that is based on respect for all and dedication to diversity, equity, and inclusion."
-It also integrates DEI into strategic goals of the School, including the following: "Improve access to a U-M affordable education," "Advance diversity, equity and inclusion through knowledge development that emphasizes social justice through public, engaged scholarship and research and dissemination," and "Engage local, regional, state, national and global communities, organizations, and the University to advance social justice and create progressive change."
+The School's strategic plan has an explicit DEI goal, "Build and sustain a school community that is based on respect for all and dedication to diversity, equity, and inclusion."
+It also integrates DEI into other strategic goals of the School, including the following: "Improve access to a U-M affordable education," "Advance diversity, equity and inclusion through knowledge development that emphasizes social justice through public, engaged scholarship and research and dissemination," and "Engage local, regional, state, national and global communities, organizations, and the University to advance social justice and create progressive change."